'Imbecile': Woman with service dog's shock exchange with Uber driver

 "I couldn't believe someone spoke to me like that and called me slurs."

-Every other Uber driver Gellert encountered was uncomfortable taking her dog, and about one in five times she would back down and order a different Uber if she was experiencing too much resistance.
+Every second Uber driver Gellert encountered was uncomfortable taking her dog, and about one in five times she would back down and order a different Uber if she was experiencing too much resistance.

 But under New Zealand law as well as Uber policy, drivers must allow service dogs in their vehicles.